-Japan's economy, with economic activity resuming and the impact of COVID-19 waning gradually, is likely to follow an improving trend, supported by accommodative financial conditions and the government's economic measures.
+Japan's economy, with the impact of COVID-19 waning gradually, is likely to follow an improving trend, supported by a recovery in external demand, accommodative financial conditions, and the government's economic measures.
 However, the pace of improvement is expected to be only moderate while vigilance against COVID-19 continues.
+Specifically, downward pressure stemming from the impact of the resurgence of COVID-19 is likely to remain strong for the time being, particularly in face-to-face services consumption.
 Thereafter, as the impact subsides globally, the economy is projected to keep improving further with overseas economies returning to a steady growth path.

-This baseline scenario is based on the assumptions that, with progress in efforts to take preventive measures against COVID-19 and improve economic activities simultaneously, COVID-19 will not spread again on such a large scale that the wide-ranging public health measures will need to be reinstated, and that the impact of COVID-19 will almost subside toward the end of the projection period.
+This baseline scenario is based on the assumption that, while taking preventive measures against COVID-19 and improving economic activity simultaneously, the impact of COVID-19 will wane gradually and then almost subside toward the end of the projection period.
 The outlook also is based on the premises that, in Japan, while the impact of COVID-19 remains, firms' and households' medium- to long-term growth expectations will not decline substantially and the smooth functioning of financial intermediation will be ensured with financial system stability being maintained.

-Looking at the outlook for economic activity based on the assumptions and premises in more detail, overseas economies are likely to continue improving, partly supported by aggressive macroeconomic policies, but the pace is expected to be only moderate while vigilance against COVID-19 continues.
-Then, with the impact of COVID-19 almost subsiding, they are likely to continue improving toward the end of the projection period as the production activity of the manufacturing industry is projected to continue recovering globally and face-to-face services consumption in particular is expected to recover gradually.
+Looking at the outlook for economic activity based on the assumption and premises in more detail, overseas economies are likely to continue improving, partly supported by aggressive macroeconomic policies, but the pace is expected to be only moderate while vigilance against COVID-19 continues.
+In addition, production activity of the manufacturing industry and trade are expected to follow an increasing trend, whereas the recovery is projected to be slow in the face-to-face services industry, which is susceptible to the impact of COVID-19.
+Thereafter, overseas economies are likely to continue improving toward the end of the projection period since the face-to-face services industry in particular is expected to see a marked recovery as the impact of COVID-19 almost subsides.

-Japan's exports of goods are expected to increase for the time being, mainly for automobile-related goods, and then increase for a wide range of goods, including capital goods, with the impact of COVID-19 waning globally.
-Inbound tourism consumption, which is categorized as services exports, is expected to remain subdued while entry restrictions continue, but is likely to recover thereafter along with a gradual easing in such restrictions.
+Japan's exports of goods are projected to increase for a wide range of goods, including capital goods and IT-related goods, mainly on the back of a global recovery in production activity, although the pace of increase is likely to decelerate, mainly for automobile-related goods, due to a peaking-out of pent-up demand.
+Inbound tourism consumption, which is categorized as services exports, is expected to remain subdued while entry restrictions in Japan and travel restrictions abroad continue but likely to recover thereafter along with a gradual easing in such restrictions.

-Private consumption is likely to continue picking up, supported also by the government's economic measures, but while vigilance against COVID-19 continues, the pace is expected to be quite moderate, mainly for face-to-face services consumption.
-Thereafter, with households and firms adapting to a "new lifestyle" and the impact of COVID-19 waning, an uptrend in private consumption is likely to become evident gradually, supported also by improvement in employee income.
-Although the government's economic measures and accommodative financial conditions are expected to support employment, the employment and income situation is projected to be under downward pressure for the time being against the background of deterioration in corporate profits and worsening labor market conditions.
+Private consumption is likely to continue picking up as a trend, supported also by the government's economic measures.
+However, downward pressure, stemming mainly from the impact of the resurgence of COVID-19, is expected to remain strong for the time being, particularly in face-to-face services consumption.
+Thereafter, with the impact of COVID-19 waning gradually, an uptrend in private consumption is likely to become evident gradually, supported also by improvement in employee income.
+Although the government's economic measures and accommodative financial conditions are expected to support employment, the employment and income situation is projected to be under downward pressure for the time being against the background of low levels of corporate profits and worsening labor market conditions.
 The employment and income situation is likely to turn to an improving trend thereafter, with domestic and external demand recovering.